Chinese unification: Public opinion

-Republic of China
+Republic of China in Taiwan

-At the beginning of the millennium, polls consistently found 30% to 40% of all residents in Taiwan opposed to unification through CCP's One country, two systems formula even with more preferential treatments while the majority supported so-called "status quo now".
-Public opinion on unification has not changed significantly since then.
-Also, unification is generally not the deciding issue in Taiwanese political campaigns and elections.
+In 2019, 89% of Taiwanese opposed a 'One Country, Two Systems' unification with the PRC, more than double the opposition at the beginning of the millennium, when polls consistently found 30% to 40% of all residents were opposed, even with more preferential treatments.
+At that time the majority supported so-called "status quo now".
+While dominating international focus on Taiwanese politics, unification is generally not the deciding issue in Taiwanese political campaigns and elections.
 A majority of the population supports the status quo, mostly in order to avoid a military confrontation with PRC, but a sizable proportion supports a name rectification campaign.

-Immediate unification is not endorsed by any of the major political parties.
-The People First Party officially advocates that Taiwan should maintain the status quo.
-The Kuomintang consistently defends Republic of China's sovereignty and that there is one China, but refer to ROC and not PRC.
-Although those two parties and the New Party, together forming the pan-blue coalition, are viewed as supporters, in most cases they do so in a traditional sense only.
-Their main difference with the pan-green coalition is that they believe Taiwan should identify itself culturally with China, and oppose any loss of national identity.

 Opponents of "One Country, Two Systems" cite its implementation in Hong Kong, where despite promises of high levels of autonomy, the PRC government has gradually increased its control of Hong Kong through restricting elections and increasing control over media and policy.
+The National Security Law and the related crackdowns further diminished Taiwanese support for such a system.

 The Taiwanese pro-unification minority has at times been vocal in media and politics.
 For the 2004 presidential election the unification question gained some attention as different political parties were discussing the issue.
 A series of demonstrations, some of which were organized by pro-unification minorities, gained significant attention.

+Since the 1990s, the share of Taiwanese residents identifying as Chinese has fallen significantly, and the number identifying exclusively as Taiwanese has grown.
+A majority have identified as Taiwanese-only since 2009.
+Those identifying exclusively as Chinese fell from 25.5% in 1992 to 4.0% in 2008.
+Those identifying as both Chinese and Taiwanese fell from 46.4 in 1992 to 31.0% in 2024.
+Those identifying exclusively as Taiwanese has grown from 17.6% in 1992 to 63.4 in 2024.

+Over the same period, the share who support independence has grown slightly from 46.5% to 48.9%, and those who support unification has fallen from 20.0% to 6.9% in 2024.
+Within those who support independence, the share support independence as soon as possible has fallen.
+Those who support maintaining the status quo indefinitely has grown from 9.8% to 34.1%.

 People's Republic of China

-With regard to the future of Chinese unification, some have a positive view despite the recognition of deepening cultural and political differences, citing common history, language, ethnicity, and the shared desire of peaceful development as drivers of unification.
-Some, on the other hand, are not as hopeful and see no progress in the future, as they see the problem as a complex one about foreign relations.
-Some also noted that with the rapid economic development and rising political status of PRC in the international arena, PRC is gaining more bargaining power and putting more pressure on Taiwan towards unification, partly through diplomatic isolation.